Marcelle Gauvreau: Publications

 Gauvreau published extensively, writing for both scientific journals and the popular press.
 Her works include two books for children on Canadian flora and fauna, her thesis on marine algae, and over 250 articles mainly for children.

 Legacy

 The Marcelle-Gauvreau Ecological Reserve in Quebec was named in her honor.

+She has been portrayed by Mylène Mackay in two films centring on her relationship with Kirouac, Forgotten Flowers (Les fleurs oubliées) by André Forcier in 2019 and Tell Me Why These Things Are So Beautiful (Dis-moi pourquoi ces choses sont si belles) by Lyne Charlebois in 2023.